Spring at Sugar Moon Farm

 Here are some Frequently Asked Questions about our Sugar Season:

-If you unsure as to whether we are open because the weather is questionable or it’s a holiday, try calling our toll-free line to find out – we update it as necessary.
+If you unsure as to whether we are open because the weather is questionable or it’s a holiday, call our toll-free line to find out or go to our Facebook page - we update both as necessary.

-When do you serve meals?
-We serve our fully-licensed maple brunch anytime we’re open/
+hours?
+We serve our fully-licensed maple brunch anytime we're open.

 We do NOT take reservations on weekends.